kcoolnow/LMPCP_Act/Landfill_Mining_Prevention_and_Community_Protection_Model_State_Legislation_-_V8.md

 2. Closed or abandoned landfills
 3. Dump sites
 4. Waste storage areas
 5. Any location where waste materials have been buried or stored
+6. Mining tailings impoundments and disposal areas
+7. Coal ash ponds, impoundments, and landfills
+8. Industrial waste lagoons and specialized disposal sites
+9. Historical mining waste areas and ore processing waste deposits
+10. Metallurgical processing waste sites
+11. Chemical manufacturing waste disposal areas

 "Community Protection Zone" means the area within a 5-mile radius of any proposed landfill mining activity, with particular attention to: